Elon Musk tweets he’s buying Coca-Cola next to ‘put the cocaine back in’ - NewsBreak

 “Today the extract of the coca leaves, a de-cocainized version, is manufactured in the United States and used in the flavoring for Coca-Cola,” an excerpt on the DEA Museum’s website stated.
 “The crude cocaine that is left over is used by select pharmaceutical companies for medicines.”

-Musk’s tongue-in-cheek comment came days after the billionaire reached an agreement to buy Twitter for roughly $44 billion.
+Musk’s tongue-in-cheek comment came days after the billionaire reached an agreement to buy Twitter for roughly $44 billion .Here’s what Elon Musk says he wants to change about Twitter

 Musk said in a joint statement with Twitter that he wants to make the service “better than ever.”
 He added that new features such as getting rid of automated “spam” accounts and making its algorithms open to the public could be on the horizon.